200-Hour Teacher Training – Yoga Alliance Certified

 2014 – 2015 Season

-Teaching yoga is a path of self-discovery and of shared inspiration.
+Teaching yoga is a path of self-discovery, shared inspiration, and service.
 We want to share this path with you.

 The Yoga Union teacher training program has been running for seven years.
 Our aim is to help motivated yoga students become extraordinary yoga teachers.
 Nearly all of Yoga Union’s instructors are graduates of our program.
 Many other graduates have gone on to teach at other studios and even run programs of their own.
 Read our student testimonials below.